Causes of Lower Back Pain in Pregnancy

 During pregnancy a lot of weight is gained - and it’s mostly at the front

-I saw a news item hit the headlines recently which looked at the difference between male and female spines and discussed how women’s spines have adapted to cope with these changes in order to reduce lower back pain in pregnancy (1)
+I recently saw a news item that looked at the difference between male and female spines and discussed how women’s spines have adapted to cope with these changes in order to reduce lower back pain in pregnancy (1)

 Changes in the blood supply to the muscles and joints make them more vulnerable and so repetitive lifting or bending during pregnancy may worsen your lower back pain problem.